godotengine/godot-docs/classes/class_physicsshapequeryparameters.rst

 Description
 -----------

 This class contains the shape and other parameters for 3D intersection/collision queries.
-See also :ref:`PhysicsShapeQueryResult<class_PhysicsShapeQueryResult>`.

 Properties
 ----------